Faster Exact Exchange for Solids via occ-RI-K: Application to Combinatorially Optimized Range-Separated Hybrid Functionals for Simple Solids with Pseudopotentials Near the Basis Set Limit: Results and Discussion

 To gain more insights into functional developments, we examine the effect of the fraction of long-range exact exchange (i.e., $c_{x,lr}$) in $\omega$B97M-rV on five solids (Ge, Si, SiC, C, LiF), whose experimental band gaps range from 0.74 eV to 14.2 eV.
 These results are presented in \cref{fig:scan}.
 Despite the fact that we relaxed orbitals for each of $c_{x,lr}$ values, the change in band gaps shows a completely linear behavior with respect to $c_{x,lr}$.
 This is observed in nearly all bands (\cref{fig:si_bands}), not just in the frontier bands.
 The band structure shows a nearly constant shift for different $c_{x,lr}$ values.

 The most striking aspect of this plot is that the optimal $c_{x,lr}$ for four solids (Ge, Si, SiC, and C) is around 0.25--0.3 whereas the optimal value for LiF is near 0.75. $c_{x,lr}$ of 0.25--0.3 is close to the fraction of exact exchange in the GH functionals that perform well as discussed in \cref{sec:bandgap}.
 Qualitatively, large gap materials do not benefit as much from screening and rather more long-range exact exchange is desirable.
 This is qualitatively similar to what we see from molecular systems that typically exhibit large gaps.
+This has been previously pointed out several others in literature.\cite{Civalleri2012Oct,Koller2013Oct,Skone2014May,Garza2016Oct}

 Given these observations, there are two potential ways for future functional developments that can perform well for both solids and molecules.
 The first is that one may combinatorially optimize a density functional with short-range, middle-range, and long-range exact exchange.\cite{Henderson2007Dec,Henderson2008Aug,Janesko2009Jan} The idea is that one should not have a too high fraction of long-range exact exchange for small-to-medium-gap materials, but one would need a large fraction of middle-range exact exchange for good performance on large-gap materials and molecules.
 The second idea is to develop a system-specific density functional that would vary the fraction of exact exchange depending on the system.
-This is closely related to the dielectric-dependent hybrid functionals developed by Galli and co-workers,\cite{Skone2014May} but its performance on molecular systems has not been extensively assessed yet.\cite{Brawand2016Oct}
+This is closely related to the dielectric-dependent hybrid functionals developed by Galli and co-workers,\cite{Skone2014May} but its performance on molecular systems has not been extensively assessed yet.\cite{Brawand2016Oct} The last is to minimize the quasiparticle energy correction from G0W0 by tuning the fraction of exact exchange following the work by Atalla {\it et al}.\cite{Atalla2013Oct,Pinheiro2015Nov,Marom2017Jan} This approach has shown promising accuracy for molecules and solids.